 Proposed law does not appear to establish procedures for claims that exceed \$1 million under the section addressing payment of approved claims.
 However, proposed law additionally provides that the secretary shall make a refund of overpayments in the case of an unconstitutional law, or otherwise invalid or unenforceable provision.
-Presumably, this provision would apply to claims over \$1 million.
+This provision may apply to claims over \$1 million.